 There’s plenty of reasons to participate in South Dakota Day of Giving.
 Yes, it’s fun.
 Yes, it’s a chance to raise money for the work you do.
 And yes, it is a chance to energize your donor base.

-And while it certainly isn’t all about the numbers, there’s some great data out there (we know you data geeks are out there loud and proud) that you may be interested in knowing as you prepare for South Dakota’s first-ever Day of Giving on Giving Tuesday, November 27, 2018.
+And while it certainly isn’t all about the numbers, there’s some great data out there (we know you data geeks are out there loud and proud) that you may be interested in knowing as you prepare for next years South Dakota Day of Giving.

 Before Giving Tuesday was established only 5 percent of Giving Tuesday donors regularly contributed to nonprofits.